FabioChiodini/ProjectSpawnSwarm/README.md

 # ProjectSpawnSwarm
-Project to spawn a Dockerized application (in this example a Web server - NGINX) in an automated way accross different Clouds using Docker Machine, Docker Swarm and Docker Discovery (Consul still TBI)
+Project to spawn a Dockerized application (in this example a Web server - NGINX) in an automated way accross different Clouds (AWS and optionally GCE) using Docker Machine, Docker Swarm and Docker Discovery (Consul still TBI)

 Tested on a t1.micro AMI